eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Trusted List or Attestation Provider Access CA Trusted List.
-This Trusted List contains at least the trust anchor(s) of the CA. A Wallet Instance can use these trust anchors to verify the authenticity of a PID Provider or an Attestation Provider access certificate during the issuance of a PID or an attestation.
+This Trusted List contains at least the trust anchor(s) of the CA. A Wallet Instance can use these trust anchors to verify the authenticity of a PID Provider or an Attestation Provider access certificates during the issuance of a PID or an attestation.
 For more information, see \[Topic 31\].

-##### 6.3.2.3 PID Provider or Attestation Provider trust anchors are included in a Trusted List
+##### 6.2.2.3 PID Provider or Attestation Provider trust anchors are included in a Trusted List

 For a PID Provider, a QEAA Provider, or a PuB-EAA Provider, successful registration and notification also means that the Provider and its trust